Nateliason/Find-Email-Python/README.md

 This program uses the Rapportive API to find someone's email address based on information that you supply.

-It's purpose is for networking and personal outreach, it is NOT for spamming or selling influencers.
+It's purpose is for networking and personal outreach, it is NOT for spamming or selling to influencers.
 Please use it responsibly or it will be removed.

 ##Dependencies:

 Before you can run this program you'll need the Rapportive Python plugin from here:https://github.com/jordan-wright/rapportive

-(Credit to Jordan Wright for creating such a simple and intuitive python rapportive API) Just download his file and install it before downloading this one.
+(Credit to Jordan Wright for creating such a simple and intuitive python rapportive API)

+Just download his repo and install it before running this one.

 ##Installation: